opentelekomcloud-docs/modelarts/umn/source/model_package_specifications/specifications_for_compiling_model_inference_code.rst

 Inference Script Example of the Custom Inference Logic
 ------------------------------------------------------

 First, define a dependency package in the configuration file.
-For details, see `Example of a Model Configuration File Using a Custom Dependency Package <../model_package_specifications/specifications_for_compiling_the_model_configuration_file.html#example-of-a-model-configuration-file-using-a-custom-dependency-package>`__.
+For details, see :ref:`Example of a Model Configuration File Using a Custom Dependency Package <modelarts_23_0092__en-us_topic_0172466149_section119911955122011>`.
 Then, use the following code example to implement the loading and inference of the model in **saved_model** format.

 +-----------------------------------+--------------------------------------------------------------------------------------------------------------------------+
 | ::                                | ::                                                                                                                       |